Not All Additional Insured’s Are Equal

-If your company does work for other businesses, then you’re used to receiving requests for proof of your insurance, certificates including the “Additional Insured” clause.
-Normally you supply a certificate and that takes care of it.
-What happens when your customer comes back and wants more?
-What if they refer to the contract for the job and tell you your certificate is incomplete and needs to provide additional paragraphs (or pages!) of special wording to comply?
+If your company does work for other businesses, then you’re used to receiving requests for proof of your insurance and certificates including the “Additional Insured” clause.
+Normally you supply a COI (Certificate of Insurance) and that takes care of it.
+But what happens when your customer comes back and wants more?
+What if they refer to the contract for the job and tell you your certificate is incomplete and need to provide additional paragraphs (or pages!) of special wording to comply?
 Is it reasonable?
 Can you still get paid?
 Are there any other potential consequences to beware of?

 The answer varies, depending on the verbiage in the contract you’re being asked to sign, but it can range from no big deal… all the way up to putting your policy on the hook to give MORE coverage for the Additional Insured than it does for you as the primary policyholder.
 Agreements or contracts written by your customer that contain Additional Insured requirements are all Risk Transfer efforts designed to move as much exposure as possible from that customer back over to its vendors, i.e. you, so you should be aware of what you’re being asked to go along with.

-My customers ask me all the time, “can I comply with the insurance requirement in this contract”, and sometimes the answer is “no.” Why?
+My customers ask me all the time, “Can I comply with the insurance requirements in this contract” and sometimes the answer is “no.” Why?
 When the requirements are out of date or misworded, or referencing insurance forms that have been out of circulation for decades, and/or ask for liability limits so high that only large companies can afford them.
 However, I tell them they may still find out the insurance they already have MIGHT be accepted if they just submit it and see if their customer accepts it.

-Here’s what you should know: most standard General Liability policies will include a basic Blanket Additional Insured endorsement.
-This essentially says that if you have a contract with someone requiring they be Additionally Insured, then they are.
-The idea is that, while you are providing ongoing operations for your customer, if your customer gets sued due to your negligence, then your insurance will indemnify your customer.
+Here’s what you should know: most standard GL (General Liability) policies will include a basic Blanket Additional Insured endorsement.
+This essentially says that if you have an executed contract or agreement with someone requiring they are Additionally Insured, then they are.
+The idea is that, while you are providing ongoing operations for your customer if your customer gets sued due to your negligence, then your insurance will indemnify your customer.
 Standard stuff.
 No extra cost and the certificate confirming the Additional Insured status is quick to issue.

-However, that doesn’t address the EXTRA clauses your customer’s contract may contain, that are designed to transfer MORE risk, MORE burden back over to its vendors, like you.
+However, that doesn’t address the EXTRA clauses your customer’s contract may contain, that are designed to transfer MORE risk and more burden back over to its vendors, like you.

 Things like:

-- Making your insurance primary (first to have to pay) even in cases where your Additionally Insured customer is partially negligent or even completely negligent (“Primary and Non-Contributory wording”)
+- Making your insurance primary (first to have to pay) even in cases where your Additionally Insured customer is partially negligent or even completely negligent (“Primary and Non-Contributory wording”).
+May apply to GL and Auto.

-- Restricting your insurance from seeking reimbursement from the Additional Insured if your insurance pays out first due to an agreement, even when your customer is negligent (“Waiver of Subrogation”)
+- Restricting your insurance from seeking reimbursement from the Additional Insured if your insurance pays out first due to an agreement, even when your customer is negligent (“Waiver of Subrogation”).
+May apply to GL, Auto and Work Comp.

-- Making you responsible for your customer’s/Additional Insured’s premises or job site you worked on AFTER all your operations and services there have ended (“Completed Operations”)
+- Making you responsible for your customer’s/Additional Insured’s premises or job site you worked on AFTER all your operations and services there have ended (“Completed Operations”).
+Applies to GL.

-- Customer/Additional Insured requiring 30 days written notice directly from your insurance company if any condition of your policy changes or cancels
+- Customer/Additional Insured requiring 30 days written notice directly from your insurance company if any condition of your policy changes or cancels.
+May apply to GL, Auto and Work Comp.

-- Customer/Additional Insured requiring that your insurance plan’s full policy limit is guaranteed to be fully available, even if other claims have already been paid that year (“Per Project Aggregate”)
+- Customer/Additional Insured requiring that your insurance plan’s full policy limit is guaranteed to be fully available, even if other claims have already been paid that year (“Per Project Aggregate”).
+Applies to GL.

 These clauses can be costly to get your insurance to comply with because insurers know that compliance equals taking on a whole lot more risk.